lgoerke/LisaPisaBot/README.md

 In the following, the saved label is searched for in the chitchat database.
 If the label is found, the belonging answer is returned and sent by the bot.
 Otherwise, the user's input will be echoed.

 ### Movie Description
 If the user asked for the description of a movie, the movie name is saved and a flag is set, so that the user can be informed if the movie is not found in the database.
 The movie name is then combined to an API call to Algolia and sent to the server.
-From the resulting ranked list of movies, the first one is chosen and the plot is extracted and shown in the answer message.
+From the resulting ranked list of movies, the user is asked to confirm if he or she meant the found movie.
+When the user confirms his or her selection, the plot is displayed.

 ### Movie Suggestion
 If the user asks for a movie about certain keywords, those keywords are fed into a [Gensim doc2vec model](https://radimrehurek.com/gensim/models/doc2vec.html) trained on the 110855 movie plots in the database.